11 Sampling and Analytical Methods

 - fluorinated ethylene-propylene (FEP)

 - ethylene tetrafluoroethylene (ETFE)

 A conservative PFAS sampling program may additionally restrict materials that are allowed on the sampling personnel or in the staging area.
 A tiered approach is used for materials restrictions in that case, where the first tier would include restrictions on the sampling materials that will come in direct contact with the sample media, and the second tier would include restrictions on what materials are allowed on sampling personnel or within the staging area.

-Four guidance documents identify materials and equipment that can be used in PFAS-focused investigations, as well as materials that should be avoided because they are known or suspected to be potential sources of PFAS:
+Examples of published guidance documents identify materials and equipment that can be used in PFAS-focused investigations, as well as materials that should be avoided because they are known or suspected to be potential sources of PFAS are:

 - Bottle Selection and other Sampling Considerations When Sampling for Per- and Poly-Fluoroalkyl Substances (PFAS) (USDOD EDQW 2017)